Shourya1009/python-learning/readme.md

 ### 🔟 Python Projects

-Hands-on projects to apply the concepts you’ve learned.
+Hands-on projects to apply and strengthen the concepts learned.

 📁 `10_Python_Projects`